lkesteloot/unsong/unsong.md

 The head of the CIA had just stood there, unflappable.
 “Mr. President, Roswell <i>was</i> a weather balloon.
 There was no cover-up.
 Our organization has no department dedicated to covering up inexplicable events.”

-“I’m the [expletive deleted] President, Helms!”
+“I’m the [open-bracket]expletive deleted] President, Helms!”
 Nixon had shouted.
 “You don’t have to lie to me!
 Get me your cover-up eggheads immediately!”

 “I’m sorry Mr. President,” he said coolly, “there’s no such agency.”

-“[expletive deleted] [expletive deleted]”, Nixon had answered.
-“Get the [expletive deleted] out of here!”
+“[open-bracket]expletive deleted] [open-bracket]expletive deleted]”, Nixon had answered.
+“Get the [open-bracket]expletive deleted] out of here!”

-Then he’d gone to NASA, the Department of Defense, and even the [expletive deleted] National Bureau of Standards, which was apparently in charge of timekeeping and which he hadn’t even known [expletive deleted] existed until today.
+Then he’d gone to NASA, the Department of Defense, and even the [open-bracket]expletive deleted] National Bureau of Standards, which was apparently in charge of timekeeping and which he hadn’t even known [open-bracket]expletive deleted] existed until today.
 The today before today.
-Yestertoday. [expletive deleted] [expletive deleted].
-None of them had been any more help than the [expletive deleted] CIA.
+Yestertoday. [open-bracket]expletive deleted] [open-bracket]expletive deleted].
+None of them had been any more help than the [open-bracket]expletive deleted] CIA.

 It was those cracks in the sky.
 He was sure of it.
 Apollo 8 had hit <i>something important</i>.
 The eggheads at NASA had posited some kind of “nebulous envelope” surrounding the orbit of the moon, made of “compressed dust and gas”.
 Apollo 8’s collision had caused it to “oscillate”, creating the pattern of glowing, growing spiderweb cracks visible to anybody who looked up into the night sky.